debghs/whiteboard/README.md

 - The save as image functionality doesn't properly capture the whole canvas either.
 - The undo functionality does not handle the eraser track colours well enough, when the modes/colors are changing.
 - The the editable type of text gets fixed to one spot after pressing undo-redo, even though it's editable still.

+## SETUP_BUGS
+- The the linux binary is not working due to os keymap non-migration.
+- The build is uploading redundant compilation files with every build.